Voluntary Disclosure and Personalized Pricing: Introduction

-The second lesson is that whether a track / do-no-track regime (as evoked by the GDPR) suffices to give consumers \emph{useful} control over their data depends on the competitiveness of the marketplace.
-In a monopolistic environment, richer forms of data sharing are necessary for the consumers to gain, but the same is not true in a competitive market.
-Useful control may thus involve a choice not only of whether to share information but also of how much information to share, and to whom.
+The second lesson is that whether a track / do-not-track regime (as evoked by the GDPR) suffices to give consumers \emph{useful} control over their data depends on the competitiveness of the marketplace.
+In a monopolistic environment, richer forms of data sharing are necessary for consumers to benefit: consumer control must involve a choice not only of \textit{whether} to share information but also of \textit{how much} information to share.
+By contrast, in competitive markets, the choice of whether to share information is sufficient so long as consumers can share information with some firms and conceal it from others.
+Because both monopolistic and competitive environments feature multiple equilibria, some degree of coordination is needed to orchestrate which information to group together.

-While online communications between consumers and sellers are not yet as sophisticated as that envisioned in our rich-evidence setup, an important element of the digital economy is its increasing ability to verify information \citep{goldfarbtucker}.
-These advances suggest that it may be technologically feasible for consumers to use intermediaries or platforms to verifiably disclose that their preferences or characteristics (e.g., income, age, address etc.) lie with a certain range without having to forfeit all of their information to online sellers.
+While online communications between consumers and sellers are not yet as sophisticated as is envisioned in our rich-evidence setup, an important element of the digital economy is its increasing ability to verify information \citep{goldfarbtucker}.
+These advances suggest that it may be technologically feasible for consumers to use intermediaries or platforms to verifiably disclose that their preferences or characteristics (e.g., income, age, address etc.) lie within a certain range without having to forfeit all of their information to online sellers.
+Regulatory agencies may seek to constrain the ways in which such intermediaries confer information between buyers and sellers, or to provide information verification services themselves.
+Our work provides suggestions for what an effective intermediary of this form might look like.

-\paragraph{Relationship to Literature:} Our work belongs to a burgeoning literature on privacy, information, and their implications for markets; see \cite*{acquisti2016economics} and \cite{bergemann2019survey} for recent surveys.
+\paragraph{Relationship to Literature:} Our work belongs to the growing literatures on privacy, information, and their implications for markets; see \cite*{acquisti2016economics} and \cite{bergemann2019survey} for recent surveys.
 We view our paper as making two contributions.
-First, it formulates and investigates the economic implications of giving consumers control over their data.
-Our goal is to study the simplest possible model, abstracting from a number of details (e.g. the importance of product customization), in order to elucidate the strategic issues at the core of voluntary disclosure and personalized pricing.
-Second, our analysis shows that whether consumers benefit from controlling their information depends on a subtle interaction between the technology by which consumers disclose information and the degree of market competition.
+First, it formulates and investigates the economic implications of giving consumers control over their data through the lens of voluntary disclosure.
+Second, our analysis shows that whether consumers benefit from controlling their information depends both on the technology of disclosure and the level of market competition.